Arman2122/V2Limiter/README.md

 - `/admins_list`: Show the list of active bot admins.
 - `/remove_admin`: Remove an admin's access to the bot.
 - `/country_code`: Set your country.
 Only IPs related to that country are counted (to increase accuracy).
+- `/toggle_ip_location`: Enable or disable IP location checking.
+When disabled, all valid IPs will be counted regardless of country.
 - `/set_except_user`: Add a user to the exception list.
 - `/remove_except_user`: Remove a user from the exception list.
 - `/show_except_users`: Show the list of users in the exception list.